 The Identity Certs section is used to configure certificates that can be used to identify this device as a client or server to a remote peer.
 The private key for the certificate is required, and can optionally be protected by a password.

 Download

-The Download section is used to enable or disable download via the network or serial ports.
+The Download section is used to enable or disable download via the network, serial ports or USB ports for those devices with one fitted.

 Network

 The Network section is used to configure download via TCP/IP: